Arxtect/StellarLatex/README.md

 SwiftLaTeX compiles XeTeX and PdfTeX engines into WebAssembly.
 We recommend the XeTeX engine as it supports UTF-8 and Opentype fonts out of box.
 The engine is almost 100% identical to XeTeX except SwiftLaTeX does not include a full ICU dataset.
 As a result, the locale linebreaking may not function as expected.
 This issue is easy to fix: we just need to initialize the ICU library with the correct dataset.
 If you just need to handle English, the PdfTeX is also a nice option.
 It is less compilcated, thus faster and less buggy.

+This repo requires to be built on Linux, and you should run `sudo npm install -g prettier` first.

 1. If you have already installed emsdk toolchain, then run

    ```bash